nz-trust-framework/DISTF-reference-architecture/ARF.md

 ##### 3.5.1.3 Digital credentials as authenticators

-Credentials themselves can be used as authenticators as they possess all the requirements necessary for a high assurance authenticator.
+Credentials themselves can be used as authenticators given they possess all the requirements necessary for a high assurance authenticator.
+They are especially useful when authentication is required infrequently (and therefore a seperate authenticator is redundant), or when attributes need to be reasserted or reverified (for instance assuring a licence is still valid).

-*elaborate*

 > :computer: **Example: Using a Digital Credential for Ongoing Authentication**
 >